xiangp126/CrossLv/README.md

 ```

 ## Tips of key Script

-autoHandle.sh and makeLink.sh was automatically called by oneKey.sh,

-however their function can be used outside this project, so separate them alone
+> autoHandle.sh and makeLink.sh was automatically called by oneKey.sh, but their function can be used outside this project, so separate them alone.

-- Tips of autoHandle.sh
+### autoHandle.sh

-comment on/off one of them to add/remove from tracking
+> comment on/off one of them to add/remove from tracking

 ```bash
 trackFiles=(